CHOOSING YOUR LUGGAGE

 Start by choosing your luggage wisely.
-While expensive leather cases may look and feel marvelous, they will leave you with less travel-spendung money and, moreover, will be trashed by baggage handlers the first time you check them.
+While expensive leather cases may look and feel marvelous, they will leave you with less travel-spending money and, moreover, will be trashed by baggage handlers the first time you check them in.
 Stick with durable, lightweight luggage.

 Make sure each bag is clearly labelled – inside and out – with your name and other identifying information.
 Some people prefer to use their work address and phone number instead of their home contact information for security reasons.

 Each bag should be secured with a sturdy lock.
 Keep the keys in your carry-on bag, handbag or wallet.
 While determined thieves can usually break any lock, having locks on your bags will at least discourage them.

 Start by placing the heavy or bulky items at the bottom of the suitcase, including shoes, alarm clock, hair dryer and travel iron.

 Protect fragile items by putting them inside socks or other thick clothing and placing them in the centre of the case.

 To keep clothes wrinkle free, place all articles inside plastic bags or wrap them in tissue paper.
 Rolling them into cylinders, instead of folding can also help.

 T-Shirts, sweatshirts and jeans can also be rolled into cylinders and wedged into corners to keep other contents from sliding around.

 Extra plastic bags come in handy when transporting wet bathing suits and soiled clothes